Coaching Guidelines

 • Teams of no more than 9-10 players

 • Coaches should stand relatively close to home plate and the batter when pitching — do not need to stand at legal distance.
-They can also choose to pitch in one knee to lower the pitch angle
+They can also choose to pitch on one knee to lower the pitch angle

-• Keep game times to maximum 1 hour
+• Keep game times under 1 hour

 • There are no playoffs or standings, so pay little attention to the score and a win or a loss.
 After games, call out the positives